Mounting encrypted LUKS kingston pendrive on macos

 TLDR

-Install luks, it’s a small VM which hosts an AFP server you use to access your files.
+Install luks, it’s a small VM which hosts an AFP server to access your files.
 Ignore all macos warnings.